Find this article useful?

 If you are going abroad then you need to make sure you know what the rules are for leaving your country with medications and entering your destination country (including any you are passing or transferring through) with medications.
 Different countries have different rules about the types of medicines you can take into the country and how much you can travel with.
-Some of the most restrictive countries are the United Arab Emirates and Japan.
 This applies to both prescription and non-prescription (over the counter) medications, such as pain relief (like codeine and morphine) and cold and flu tablets.
 You could get fined or go to prison if you travel with a medication that is illegal in your destination country.

 Some prescribed medicines contain controlled substances, which means you may need to get a licence in order to travel with it (generally if you are carrying more than three months’ worth).
 More information about this for UK-based travellers is available on the gov.uk website.

 You should also check that any medications you are taking home from your destination country aren’t illegal in your country.

 If you are concerned, or unsure, you should speak to the embassy of your destination country.
 Make sure you have a list of all the active ingredients in the medications you plan to carry ready.